Connie Hawkins: College and investigation into point-shaving

 During Hawkins' freshman year at Iowa, he was a victim of the hysteria surrounding a point-shaving scandal that had started in New York City.
 Hawkins' name surfaced in an interview conducted with an individual who was involved in the scandal.
 While some of the conspirators and characters involved were known to or knew Hawkins, none – including the New York attorney at the center of the scandal, Jack Molinas – had ever sought to involve Hawkins in the conspiracy.
 Hawkins had borrowed $200 ($ in current dollar terms) from Molinas for school expenses, which his brother Fred repaid before the scandal broke in 1961.
 The scandal became known as the 1961 college basketball gambling scandal.

-Despite the fact that Hawkins could not have been involved in point-shaving (as a freshman, due to NCAA rules of the time, he was ineligible to participate in varsity-level athletics), he was kept from seeking legal counsel while being grilled by New York City detectives who were investigating the scandal.
+Despite the fact that Hawkins could not have been involved in point-shaving (as a freshman, due to NCAA rules of the time, he was ineligible to participate in varsity-level athletics), he was kept from seeking legal counsel while being questioned by New York City detectives who were investigating the scandal.

 Expulsion from Iowa

-As a result of the investigation, despite never being arrested or indicted, Hawkins was expelled from Iowa.
-He was effectively blackballed from the college ranks; no NCAA or NAIA school would offer him a scholarship.
+As a result of the investigation, during which Hawkins maintained that he had no involvement in the scheme, and despite never being arrested or indicted, Hawkins was expelled from Iowa.
+He was effectively blackballed from the college ranks as no NCAA or NAIA school would offer him a scholarship.
 NBA commissioner J. Walter Kennedy let it be known that he would not approve any contract for Hawkins to play in the league.
 At the time, the NBA had a policy barring players who were even remotely involved with point-shaving scandals.
 As a result, when his class was eligible for the draft in 1964, no team selected him.
-He went undrafted in 1965 as well before being formally banned from the league in 1966.
+He was formally banned from the league in 1966.